bxparks/AceTimeValidation/README.md

 2050, which is the exact range of years supported by the `zonedb::` and `zonedbx::` zoneinfo files.

-The result is 2 validation programs under `tests/validation`:
+The result is 2 validation programs:

 * [BasicJavaTest](BasicJavaTest/)
 * [ExtendedJavaTest](ExtendedJavaTest/)